-Land values are based on selling prices for the appropriate highest and best use of the site analyzed as though vacant.
+Land values were based on selling prices for the appropriate highest and best use of the site analyzed as though vacant.
 Highest and best use analysis of the improvements is based on the likelihood of the continued use of the improvements in their current and/or intended use and is essential to an accurate appraisal.
 Identification of a highest and best use different from the current or intended use has a significant effect on the cost and market data models and is always a statement of opinion, not a statement of fact.

-Improvements are valued using replacement/reproduction cost new less depreciation.
-Cost tables are constructed using published sources as a guide and adjustments are applied using local market information.
-Adjustments are also applied for functional and economic obsolescence if utilization, sales and income information warrant.
-An income approach is used when economic and/or subject property income information is available.
-A market data model based on typical selling prices per unit of similar properties is used when sufficient information is available.
+Improvements were valued using replacement/reproduction cost new less depreciation.
+Cost tables were constructed using published sources as a guide and adjustments were applied using local market information.
+Adjustments were also applied for functional and economic obsolescence if utilization, sales and income information warranted it.
+An income approach was used when economic and/or subject property income information was available.
+A market data model based on typical selling prices per unit of similar properties was used when sufficient information is available.

 The cost approach to value is most accurate and reliable when appraising new construction.
 In older areas or areas of transition, cost is calculated and considered.
-However due to the difficulty of measuring accrued depreciation, more weight is applied to the market and income approaches (when income information is available).
+However due to the difficulty of measuring accrued depreciation, more weight was applied to the market and income approaches (when income information was available).

-Field review of appraisal is performed through the regular inspection of subject properties.
-Although the ratio study is preferred method of measuring performance, single property appraisal submitted to the appraisal staff are also reviewed for appraisal accuracy.
+Field review of appraisal was performed through the regular inspection of subject properties.
+Although the ratio study was the preferred method of measuring performance, single property appraisal submitted to the appraisal staff were used to review for appraisal accuracy.
 Appraisal results are also tested annually by the Property Tax Division of the Texas Comptroller's office.
 Appraisal methods and procedures are also reviewed by the Property Tax Division.

-Minerals (Oil and Natural Gas Reserves) 2016 Mass Appraisal Report
+Minerals (Oil and Natural Gas Reserves) 2017 Mass Appraisal Report

-Minerals-in-place (oil and gas reserves) are real property.
-Minerals in the District were appraised by Pritchard and Abbott, Inc. for 2016.
+Minerals-in-place (oil and gas reserves) are real property though not appraised as such until they are in process of being removed from the ground.
+Minerals in the District were appraised by Pritchard and Abbott, Inc. for 2017.

-Appraisal of oil and gas reserves is based on estimating the present value of economically recoverable reserves of oil and gas.
-The economic analysis (appraisal) is based on estimating the discounted net present value of the oil and gas production over the economic life of the well(s).
+Appraisal of oil and gas reserves was based on estimating the present value of economically recoverable reserves of oil and gas.
+The economic analysis (appraisal) was based on estimating the discounted net present value of the oil and gas production over the economic life of the well(s).

-Texas Railroad Commission records are searched to discover new leases as of January 1 and the legal description information is gathered to determine the locations of the lease within Ochiltree CAD jurisdictional boundaries.
-Production history, production sale price information, and lease operating information cost gathered as the primary information for the economic analysis.
+Texas Railroad Commission records were searched to discover new leases as of January 1 and the legal description information was gathered to determine the locations of the lease within Ochiltree CAD jurisdictional boundaries.
+Production history, production sale price information, and lease operating information costs were gathered as the primary information for the economic analysis.